-Halfway home, I remembered the other half of the $300.
-I texted Julian, to ask about it.
-He said if I wanted I could come back another time to collect it, or, I could leave it with him as a thank you for all he’d done for me.
-I did not return for the check.
+Halfway home, I remembered that J still had half my money.
+When I texted him, he said if I wanted I could come back another time to collect it, or, I could leave it with him as a thank you for all he’d done for me.
+I never returned for the money.

 Financial vulnerability makes women less likely to leave their abusive relationships.
 My escape can be directly attributed to having access to financial assistance, somewhere safe to go, and affordable therapy to recover from the trauma.

-Through it’s strange to say, I got lucky, in that the physical abuse I experienced was minimal, and not central to Julian’s control over me.
+Though it’s strange to say, I got lucky, in that the physical abuse I experienced was minimal, and not central to J’s control over me.
 Had the physical danger been more severe, or had I needed to take care of children in addition to myself, leaving would have been much harder.

-I spent the next several months staying with friends because I was lucky enough to have a social network who made sure I was never homeless.
+I spent the next several months staying with friends because I was lucky enough to have a social network that made sure I was never homeless.
 I found out there was a new gluten-free bakery in the area— my specialty.
 I reached out to the owner and got myself a job.
-I found a local organization that provided therapy to people with low-incomes, and I was able to make healing a priority.
-It took me years to establish stable housing and finances, and much longer to process the trauma.
+I found a local organization that provided therapy to people with low incomes, and I was able to make healing a priority.
+It took me years to establish stable housing and finances, and I am still processing the trauma to this day.

 But my story is part of a much larger problem.